Control 2.6: Copilot Web Search and Web Grounding Controls

 Why This Matters for FSI

-- GLBA 501(b) requires safeguards for customer information — when web search is enabled, user prompts may be sent to Bing's search infrastructure, and firms must understand this data flow to assess risk to customer information
+- GLBA §501(b) requires safeguards for customer information — when web search is enabled, Copilot-generated search queries may be sent to Bing's search infrastructure, and firms must understand this data flow to assess risk to customer information

-- Data residency requirements may be impacted if user prompts (which could contain business context) are processed through web search services located in different regions than the firm's M365 tenant
+- Data residency requirements may be impacted if generated search queries (which can be informed by business context) are processed through web search services located in different regions than the firm's M365 tenant

-- SEC Reg S-P requires protection of customer NPI — if user prompts contain customer information and are routed to web search services, this may constitute disclosure to a third-party processor
+- SEC Reg S-P requires protection of customer NPI — if generated search queries derived from prompts contain customer information and are routed to web search services, this may constitute disclosure to a third-party processor

 - FINRA Rule 3110 (Supervision) requires supervision of registered representatives' communications — web search queries from Copilot may not be captured in standard supervision workflows

-- Vendor risk management expectations from OCC and FFIEC require due diligence on data processing by third-party services — web search in Copilot involves Bing's infrastructure as an additional processing layer
+- Vendor risk management expectations from OCC Bulletin 2023-17 and FFIEC guidance require due diligence on data processing by third-party services — web search in Copilot involves Bing's infrastructure as an additional processing layer

 Control Description